-Ratios of bioavailable nutrients have long been suggested as a means of determining which nutrient has the potential to limit primary productivity in aquatic ecosystems (Redfield, 1958).
+Ratios of bioavailable nutrients have long been suggested as a means of determining which nutrient might limit primary productivity in aquatic ecosystems (Redfield, 1958).
 For marine ecosystems, it was suggested that an optimum molar ratio of bioavailable nitrogen to phosphorus in water is 16 to 1 (Redfield, 1958).
-Water with a ratio of less than 16 to 1 thus have the potential to be nitrogen limited, while water with a higher ratio have the potential to be phosphorus limited.
+Water with a ratio of less than 16 to 1 thus has the potential to be nitrogen limited, while water with a higher ratio has the potential to be phosphorus limited.
 This was based on the nutrient stoichiometry of marine phytoplankton.
-Although this ratio may be appropriate to determine nutrient limitation in marine aquatic ecosystems, it has been suggested that freshwater streams may more likely have an optimum ratio of 24:1 (Maranger et al., 2011).
-As the wastewater treatment plant upgrades come online, the ratio of bioavailable nutrients within the Delta will change because of lower ammonium and nitrate .
+Although this ratio may be appropriate to determine nutrient limitation in marine aquatic ecosystems, it has been suggested that freshwater streams, where phytoplankton tend to have higher N requirements, may more likely have an optimum ratio of 24:1 (Maranger et al., 2018).
+As the wastewater treatment plant upgrades come online, the ratio of bioavailable nutrients within the Delta will change because of lower ammonium and nitrate inputs with little change in P inputs.
 The ratios determined just upstream in the Sacramento River at Freeport site provide a good indication of what to expect.
 Molar ratios of daily inorganic nitrogen (ammonium plus nitrate) to orthophosphate are shown in figure 10.
 The ratios differ at the Sacramento River and San Joaquin River sites.
 Nitrate, in particular, is much higher in the San Joaquin River relative to the Sacramento River.
 The plots show an annual cycle of ratios which are better seen as monthly boxplots in figure 11.
-The Sacramento River at Freeport site has a molar ratio that is mostly less than the ratio of 24:1 suggested by Maranger et al., 2011 and drops below 10 during the growing season indicating a higher potential for nitrogen limited water entering the Delta.
+The Sacramento River at Freeport site has a molar ratio that is mostly less than the ratio of 24:1 suggested by Maranger et al., 2018 and drops below 10 during the growing season indicating a higher potential for nitrogen limited water entering the Delta.
 In contrast, the San Joaquin River has generally higher molar ratios of nitrogen to phosphorus with more variability, indicating a higher potential for phosphorus limitation, with ratios that increase during the growing season, possibly due to runoff of nitrate rich water from the agricultural San Joaquin Valley.
-Since much of the San Joaquin River flow is diverted to the export pumps in the southern portion of the valley, the Sacramento River location is more indicative of what the nutrient ratios will be once the treatment plant upgrades are in place.
+Therefore, riverine inputs to the North Delta are more likely to be nitrogen limited whereas riverine inputs to the South Delta are more likely to be phosphorus limited.